So I've been planning this hike in the Golan since I heard there

 We got to Har Bental, an important bunker in the '67 war.

 It was a pretty stupid trail they made us take down the mountain.
-It just went over the side of a cliff so we ended up sliding halfway down the mountain.
+It just

 One thing that's amazing everyday in the Golan is the sunsets.